ClarkFieseln/tea2adt/doc/documentation.md

 Note that the online device may be a smartphone, desktop PC, walkie-talkie or anything else: tablet, laptop, landline telephone, ...

-### Termux (Android 9)
+### Termux (Android 9, Android 12, Android 16)
 tea2adt can also be easily installed in Termux.
 See [instructions](https://github.com/ClarkFieseln/tea2adt/blob/main/doc/Termux/instructions.md) for more information.

-Positive tests done with 2 offline smartphones with tea2adt running in Termux on Android9 at 2400 bit/s.
+Positive tests done with 2 offline smartphones with tea2adt running in Termux on Android at 1200 bit/s.
 These devices communicate over 2 PCs, each running qTox with a call session between them.

 ## Not working environments
 Initially, some other environments have been shortly tested without much success: